JuniorBecari10/Simple/README.md

 printl "Type your age: "
 age = input num

-print "Your name is " $name " and your age is " $age "."
+print "Your name is " name " and your age is " age "."
 ```